mason-e/mega-bucky/How-tos.md

 There are many guides out there for ROMhacking, but I decided to write this guide as well because I'd often find information to be quite scattered and varying in quality, making it hard to piece together.
 I think by writing it down it also helps reinforce to myself that I actually understand what I'm doing.
 I know this won't all apply to every NES game, but I believe it should extend to many games beyond BOH.

+NOTE: Some of this info is out of date/not necessary since I switched to using a graphical editor, but I am not going to bother doing with extensive rewrites of what I alraedy started.
+The underlying principles are still correct, but they're implemented in the editor.

 ## Tools Used

 - **Mesen**: An emulator for NES (and other systems) that has a lot of debugging tools.
 I'm sure other emulators have equivalent tools, but probably use different names for them.
 - **Tile Layer Pro (TLP)**: A simple graphics editor program that can load a game's graphics in tiles organized by their addresses in the CHR ROM.
 - **Cygnus Hex Editor**: A program that opens ROMs as binary files (an exact sequence of its compiled bytes, in hexadecimal).
 I'll just use the term "hex editor" in this guide since I didn't find anything particularly remarkable about Cygnus, and there are many hex editors out there.
 - **TBLater**: Program to create *.tbl files, although these are pretty easily made in any text editor.
+- **BuckyEditor**: A (limited) level editor that I forked from a different editor and customized specifically for my use.

 ## Key Terms and Concepts to Know